jointbits/rails_type_id/README.md

 ### Migrating existing IDs

-For models with an existing Rails `id` field (usually an auto-incrementing integer), you'll need to migrate these to either a string-like type or `uuid`.
+For models with an existing Rails `id` field (usually an auto-incrementing integer), you'll need to migrate these to either a string-like column type.
 Below is an example migration for SQLite using a `text` type for a Users model that has an associated Session.

 ```ruby